jyotsnakumarg/Faith_Based_Affordable_Housing_Project/index.md

 *4 developments’ opening dates have not been identified.
 They populate in the final year of the timeline slider, 2025.
 **As per December, 2025.

+### NYC Developments and Housing
 <iframe src="NYCFaithBased.html" height="855" width="95%"></iframe>

 This dynamic map showcases the developments that are specific to New York City.
-It is overlayed with a heat map representing the residential evictions that have happened within the past two year (2023-2025), in addition to this, one can see the parts of NYC that are zoned as “inclusionary Housing Areas.”
+It is overlayed with a heat map representing the residential evictions that have happened within the past two year (2023-2025), in addition to this, one can see the parts of NYC that are zoned as “Inclusionary Housing Areas.”
 This means that developers building in those areas get a tax credit for including affordable housing units in their buildings.
 The data was pulled from the NYC open data portal.

+### Credits
+These maps were created for Command-Line GIS, a graduate course taught at Rutgers.
+Jyotsna Kumar prepared the static map on rent burdens and the interactive map on NYC developments and housing.
+Sharanya Sahu prepared the static map on YIGBY legislation and the interactive map on US developments.